thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-04-09-thoughtworks-arts-exhibition-spring-break-armory-week.markdown

 ---
-layout     : post-special
-title	     : "ThoughtWorks Arts Exhibition at SPRING/BREAK for Armory Week 2018" bodyclass  : spring-break-header-image
+title     : "ThoughtWorks Arts Exhibition at SPRING/BREAK for Armory Week 2018"
-description: Artists incubated by ThoughtWorks Arts presented an exhibition at SPRING/BREAK for New York's Armory Week in 2018 image      : /images/posts-special/spring-break/dual-brains.jpg
 ---
 The work of ThoughtWorks Arts artists were exhibited together at the closely-watched SPRING/BREAK Art Show in March 2018.
 The exhibition took place at 4 Times Square as part of New York's Armory Week.